Claims of sectarian motives in nine Hindu deaths falter under scrutiny

 Netra News interviewed three eyewitnesses—including two journalists who covered the event and a Hindu student—all disputed any communal motives in Chowdhury’s killing.

-Abu Hanif, a fellow officer and colleague of Chowdhury, filed a complaint on 22nd August, detailing the extreme volatility leading up to his death.
-According to the complaint, a copy of which was obtained by Netra News, an estimated 8,000 to 10,000 people had gathered around the police station that day.
 Seven police officers, including Chowdhury, were seriously wounded before military personnel attempted a rescue from the besieged station.
 The mob did not discriminate by religious identity when targeting officers.
 Among the wounded were five Muslim officers: Sub-Inspectors Ruhul Amin, Humayun Kabir, and Mahmudul Hasan; Assistant Sub-Inspector Mohsin Miji; and Additional Police Superintendent Aminul Islam.

 The complaint describes how the military calmed the mob—which had earlier been subjected to gunfire—and attempted to evacuate ten police officers one by one.
 During this process, a group seized Chowdhury, and the army was unable to rescue him before he was beaten to death.

-Hafizur Rahman, the local correspondent for Prothom Alo, one of the country’s most respected newspapers, told Netra News that multiple accounts suggested Chowdhury was perceived by some locals as having implicated individuals in false drug-related cases and being particularly close to local Awami League members.
+Hafizur Rahman, the local correspondent for Prothom Alo who reported the story, told Netra News that multiple accounts suggested Chowdhury was perceived by some locals as having implicated individuals in false drug-related cases and being particularly close to local Awami League members.

 “Santosh befriended local Awami League and Chhatra League affiliates and allegedly used to arrest and torture people under their direction,” Hafizur explained, suggesting this may have fuelled the mob’s anger against him.